OchdasisjaSuppi/JH_JukeboxFramework/README.md

  - [Convert MP3 to OGG](https://www.youtube.com/watch?v=fOKShUcpzcg) by Master of Tutorials

 ## Folder Structure
-### Overrite Base Game Music
+### Overwrite Base Game Music
-You need to keep the same file structure for your mod as for the base game and name your music files the same as the ones you want to replace.
+• Keep the Jukebox Framework folder structure as is.
+• Name your music files the same as the ones you want to replace.
+(The folder structure and file names must match those in the base game for the overwrite to work.)
 ### Keep Base Game Music
-You can adjust the folder structure to your liking and place your music files wherever you want.
+• Keep the Jukebox Framework folder structure as is.
+(Or change it to your liking.)
+• Make sure to give your music files unique names not used by the base game.

 # Install
   - <ins>PC:</ins> Create a "mods" folder in your Jupiter Hell game directory if it doesn't exist, then add the downloaded mod folder there.<br/>